SIDDHESHGADE/Walmart-Project/README.md

 Sales performance by time, city, and payment method.
 Analyzing peak sales periods and customer buying patterns.
 Profit margin analysis by branch and category.
-Documentation: Keep clear notes of each query's objective, approach, and results.

-Copy
-Edit
-|-- data/                     # Raw data and transformed data
-|-- sql_queries/              # SQL scripts for analysis and queries
-|-- notebooks/                # Jupyter notebooks for Python analysis
-|-- README.md                 # Project documentation
-|-- requirements.txt          # List of required Python libraries
-|-- main.py                   # Main script for loading, cleaning, and processing data
-Results and Insights
-This section will include your analysis findings:

-Sales Insights: Key categories, branches with highest sales, and preferred payment methods.
-Profitability: Insights into the most profitable product categories and locations.
-Customer Behavior: Trends in ratings, payment preferences, and peak shopping hours.
-Future Enhancements
-Possible extensions to this project:

-Integration with a dashboard tool (e.g., Power BI or Tableau) for interactive visualization.
-Additional data sources to enhance analysis depth.
-Automation of the data pipeline for real-time data ingestion and analysis.
-License
-This project is licensed under the MIT License.

 Acknowledgments
 Data Source: Kaggle’s Walmart Sales Dataset